Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 Head hits are less common.

-LRM clustering is much less prominent, but CAN cluster on the head with a lucky shot.
+LRM clustering removed.

+## Known Issues

+The AC2 and AC5 use the machine gun VFX and SFX.

+The visual indicator for a mech's firing arc still shows 120 degrees.